a-h-ismail/auto-setup/README.md

 After writing your configuration and extra scripts/files, run the setup script: `sudo ./setup.sh`.

-It expects root permissions so you should store it and the associated scripts safely.
+Since these scripts will be run with root privileges, you should store them safely to avoid malicious code execution as root.